 2. From National Point of View:

 a) To seize the national independence of the Negro people of Africa and to establish a large modern state.
-To this aim the peasants, workers, officials, merchants, soldiers and sailors, students and black schoolchildren are called upon to organise themselves on the basis of their particular demands.
+To this aim the peasants, workers, officials, merchants, soldiers and sailors, students and black schoolchildren are called upon to organize themselves on the basis of their particular demands.

 b) To seize the national independence of the African islands, for example Madagascar.